AbhayIyer7/IPTW-Analysis-in-R-/README.md

 **Overview**

 This project was an assignment for an online course titled "A crash course on causality: Infering causal effects from observational data".
 This assignment evaluates the impact of a job training program on participant earnings using the Lalonde Dataset.
+The files attached to this repository are a ".R" file containing the code and a powerpoint presentation containing the output.

 **Problem**